-I recommend the restaurants of Ayana Komodo, the Japanese HonZEN; Kisik Grill, a seafood restaurant; the Unique Bar, the rooftop bar of the hotel (with excellent views of the sunset); and Rinca, a multi-menu restaurant offering Asian and Western dishes.
+I recommend the restaurants of Ayana Komodo that have many alternatives for every craving.
+At Ayana, you’ll find the Japanese HonZEN, Kisik Grill, a seafood restaurant, Unique Bar, the rooftop bar of the hotel (with excellent views of the sunset), and Rinca, a multi-menu restaurant offering Asian and Western dishes.

-For those staying in the city center, I recommend the Made in Italy, an Italian restaurant which offers the option to pick you up and take you back to the hotel without having to worry about taxis.
+If you’re staying in the city center, I recommend Made in Italy.
+It’s an Italian restaurant that offers the option of pick-up and drop-off at the hotel – so you don’t have to worry about getting a taxi.

 My tips to enjoy the best of Labuan Bajo

 - Sunscreen, hat, and glasses are a must.

 - Be sure to confirm exactly what is included in the tour and look out for extra entrance fees to Komodo National Park.

 If you are planning to visit any other of Indonesia’s 17,000 islands, be sure to check out the other posts about the country: